Kitware/dive/.github/ISSUE_TEMPLATE/---bug-report.md

 2. Click on '....'
 4. See error

+**Related data**
+Is there a dataset on [viame.kitware.com](https://viame.kitware.com) that illustrates this bug well?
+Please link it here.

 **Expected behavior**
 A clear and concise description of what you expected to happen.